YAMJ/yamj-v3-plugins/README.md

 ### yamj3-plugin-ofdb
 > Holds the OFDb plugin for movie scanning

+### yamj3-plugin-rottentomatoes
+> Holds the RottenTomatoes plugin for extras scanning

 ### yamj3-plugin-themoviedb
 > Holds the TheMovieDb plugin for movie/artwork scanning